Do you want to lose stubborn belly fat? Without undergoing any surgery?

 It’s important to note that liposuction is not a weight-loss solution and doesn’t remove cellulite, dimples, or stretch marks.

-Here, you can see the results of liposuction on belly before and after photos shared by a patient.
+Here, you can see the results of liposuction on the belly before and after photos shared by a patient.

 After liposuction, the surgeon will wrap your tummy with a compression garment or elastic bandages to help reduce swelling, bruising, and soreness.
 The recovery time of liposuction is approximately 2 to 3 weeks.
 Your surgeon may prescribe painkillers or recommend over-the-counter medications